How to Spend 2 Days in London

 Dandelyan bar ($$$) – Named “World’s Best Cocktail Bar” at the 2017 spirit awards in NOLA.
 This neighborhood vibe bar is incredibly glamorous and with imaginative cocktail creations.
 Order the Guardians of the Genome cocktail and thank me later!

 Churchill Arms ($$) – You can’t go to London and not visit the Churchill Arms pub – it’s iconic.
 With an annual flower bill of 25,000 pounds a year, be prepared to be blown away by the exterior!

 Peggy Porschen Cakes ($) – This spot is Instagram famous and is known for its delicious cakes and bakery goods.

 London is a busy city so it can be hard to get around.
 Here are some tips to ease your mind so you can focus on sightseeing!

-($) — The easiest/most cost-effective way to get around the city also referred to as The Underground.
-The map is easy to follow and the locals are very kind if you need to ask directions.
-If you’re going to be in London for a couple of days, your best bet is to buy a visitor oyster card to get the most bang for your buck.
+- The Tube ($) — The easiest/most cost-effective way to get around the city is also referred to as The Underground.
+The map is easy to follow and the locals are very kind if you need to ask for directions.
+If you’re going to be in London for a couple of days, your best bet is to buy a visitor oyster travel card to get the most bang for your buck.

-($) — The best way to get into the city of London from the airport.
-It takes only 15 minutes from the airport to Paddington Station (a major tube hub) and can get you anywhere in London with the quick transfer.
+- The Heathrow Express ($) — The best way to get into the city of London is from the airport.
+It takes only 15 minutes from the airport to Paddington Station (a major tube hub) and can get you anywhere in London with a quick transfer.
 I would only advise against this if you have a lot of luggage.

-I hope you enjoyed this “First Timer’s Travel Guide to London” and it helped you make your first visit to this charming city even better!
+I hope you enjoyed this “How to Spend 2 days in London” guide and it helped you make the most of your time in this gorgeous city!
 For more of my European travel guides head here!

 pin this post to save for later!